elloop/elloop.github.io/technique/developing_tools/vim.md

 1. echo $MYVIMRC

 ## 1. 常用快捷键
 - 1. 折叠

     > zR : 打开所有折叠
 2. mac os system install vim with python support: sudo port install macvim +python27

+# Plugins
+---
+## clang_complete
+### Install Problems:
+1. two ways to use clang_complete:
+clang_complete can be configured to use the clang executable or the clang library

+clang_complete uses the clang executable by default but the clang library will execute lot faster

+- clang_complete plugin (using the clang executable) needs:

+clang must be installed in your system and be in the PATH do not set (let) g:clang_library_path to a path containing the libclang.so library
+- clang_complete plugin (using the clang library) needs:

+python installed in your system vim must be built with python support (do :version and look for a +python/dyn or +python3/dyn entry) set (let) g:clang_library_path to the directory path where libclang.so is contained

+2.  whereis libclang.so?
+One can install libclang 3.4 on Ubuntu with

+apt-get install libclang-3.4-dev
+which installs into

+/usr/lib/llvm-3.4/
+and in particular, installs libclang.so as

+/usr/lib/llvm-3.4/lib/libclang.so

+3. libclang can not find the builtin includes.
+This will cause slow code completion.
+Please report the problem.